 Open the door to life satisfaction

 Satisfaction with life is at least partially dependent on living a life with purpose and meaning.
 Volunteering provides both these things in spades.
 We feel good about ourselves when we’re doing good to and for others.
 The OECD Better Life Index says volunteers tend to be more satisfied with their lives because they’re interacting with other people, setting and achieving goals, and learning new things.
-This is supported by an international study by Deloitte that found 82% of 82% of volunteers were delighted, pleased or mostly satisfied with their lives, compared to 75% of non-volunteers.
+This is supported by an international study by Deloitte that found 82% of volunteers were delighted, pleased or mostly satisfied with their lives, compared to 75% of non-volunteers.